- How do I join the league?

 What is the season length?

-For the winter season, there are normally 22 to 25 games, depending on which rink the games are played at (due to rink scheduling).
-Games usually begin mid to late September, and the regular season ends in mid April.
+For the winter season, there are normally 20 games.
+Games usually begin early October, and the regular season ends in mid March.

 For the summer season, there are usually 10 games.
 The season begins in early June, and ends in mid August.